 For instance, an eCommerce web site uses a third-party payment processing gateway.
 As in the case of cloud/SaaS services, synthetic monitoring is the best way of measuring the performance of the hybrid IT service as a whole, or the third-party payment processing gateway individually.
 With synthetic monitoring in place, IT managers can be made aware of potential issues and problems concerning third-party services.
 This helps them to ensure that their third-party service providers are delivering the performance expected of them.

 Synthetic Monitoring is Key to IT and ROI Planning

 Another important use of synthetic monitoring is for baselining the performance of IT services.
 This is particularly handy when there are changes in the offing.
-For instance, if you plan to upgrade your core application, baseline service performance before the upgrade and after the upgrade using synthetic monitoring.
+For instance, if you plan to upgrade your core application, baseline service performance before the upgrade and after the upgrade.
 The comparison can indicate how well the upgrade went, or if there are issues following the upgrade, you will know of them and can take action immediately.
-Many IT managers adopt synthetic monitoring and baselining as a best practice during software upgrades, migrations from on-premise to the cloud, adoption of SaaS services, etc.
+Many IT managers adopt synthetic monitoring and baselining as a best practice during software upgrades, migrations from on-premises to the cloud, adoption of SaaS services, etc.

 Diagnosing the Cause of Problems Using Synthetic Monitoring